Best time to visit Florence

 How long should I spend in Florence?

 Three full days covers the major museums and key sights at a pace that does not feel rushed.
 Five days allows day trips to Siena, Chianti, or Pisa.
 For Tuscany as a whole, seven to ten days is ideal, splitting time between Florence and the surrounding region.
+See how many days in Florence for a fuller breakdown by trip style.

 Top experiences